-In Otsego County, not including the City of Oneonta, landlords can rent an apartment without a stove or refrigerator as long as they make it clear to individuals applying for the apartment that they will have to furnish their own appliances.
+In Otsego County (not to include the City of Oneonta), landlords can rent an apartment without a stove or refrigerator as long as they make it clear to individuals applying for the apartment that they will have to furnish their own appliances.
 However, if landlords do supply appliances, they have a duty to keep them in good working order.
-It is not a code requirement that appliances be supplied in a rental unit.
-If supplied appliances are in disrepair, they cannot be cited as a code violation by a code enforcement officer or building inspector.
+It is not a code requirement that appliances be supplied in a rental agreement and if they are in disrepair, they cannot be cited as a code violation by a code enforcement officer or building inspector.